ni/systemlink-enterprise-examples/DotNet Examples/README.md

 ### [Test Monitor](testmonitor)

 - [Results](testmonitor/results): Demonstrates how to use the SystemLink Test Monitor API to publish test results to the server.
-- [DeleteResults](testmonitor/DeleteResults): Demonstrates hw to use the SystemLink Test Monitor API to create and delete test results.
+- [DeleteResults](testmonitor/DeleteResults): Demonstrates how to use the SystemLink Test Monitor API to create and delete test results.